Efficient Incremental Penetration Depth Estimation between Convex Geometries: Results

-A comparative experiment is conducted to highlight the benefit of the proposed shortcut mechanism in Sec.~\ref{subsec:alg_3}.
-We use an initial direction deviation of $45^{\circ}$, and the result is shown in Fig.~\ref{fig:no_shortcut}.
+In Sec.~\ref{subsec:alg_3}, a shortcut mechanism is introduced to improve the performance by reducing the number of MPR iterations.
+To highlight its benefit, we conduct an ablation study by removing the shortcut mechanism of the proposed algorithm.
+We use the same convex polyhedra setup as Sec.~\ref{subsec:epa_compare}.
+The initial direction deviation is fixed as $45^{\circ}$.

+The result is shown in Fig.~\ref{fig:no_shortcut}.
 The number of support function invocations and running time are used to characterize the performance.
 From the figure, the proposed shortcut mechanism can halve the required support function invocations and lead to about 2-3x speedup.